 Imogen Poots (Gemma), Jesse Eisenberg (Tom), Senan Jennings (Young Boy), Eanna Hardwicke (Older Boy), Jonathan Aris (Martin)

-Gemma and Ian are a couple who work together at the same school, she as a teacher and he the gardener.
-Looking for a new home, they walk into a real estate office.
+Gemma and Ian are a couple who work together at the same school, she as a teacher and he as the gardener.
+Looking for a new home, they visit a real estate office.
 The strange clerk Martin offers to take them on a tour of a new housing development.
-They follow him there in their car and arrive at a suburb filled with identical houses.
+They arrive at a suburb filled with identical houses.
 After being shown through a house, they find that Martin has vanished.
 However, when they try to drive back home, they find that no matter what direction they turn, it brings them back to the same house.
 Settling in, they find that boxes of food are mysteriously left for them on the curb outside.
 They next receive a box containing a baby with instructions telling them to raise it if they want to leave.
-They grudgingly settle in.
+They grudgingly settle in to do so.
 The baby grows into a child that proves to be alien and inhuman in its ways.
 Tom wants to kill it but Gemma tries to protect it and this becomes the cause of a rift between them.

 Vivarium was the second film from Irish director Lorcan Finnegan.
 Finnegan had made the previous Without Name (2016), an arthouse release about a man at a cottage in a mysterious forest that may contain supernatural things or where everything is just in his mind.
+Subsequent to this, Finnegan went on to make the supernatural retribution film Nocebo (2022).
 Vivarium premiered at Cannes and toured an impressive line-up of international film festivals.